 For example, your liver converts alcohol, which is toxic to your body, into acetate, which other tissues can safely break down into carbon dioxide and water.

-In the case of alcohol, your liver is still able to break it down.
+In the case of alcohol, your liver is able to break it down.
 But extended or heavy alcohol consumption can inflame your liver, resulting in liver damage.
 Over time, it could lead to alcoholic liver disease, where the scarring to your organ is irreversible and impairs your liver’s ability to function properly.

-Does melatonin affect your liver?
+How does melatonin affect your liver?

 Most studies show no significant negative impact to your liver from ingesting melatonin supplements, even long-term.
 This study found that melatonin showed no implication in exacerbating clinical liver injuries.